Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [III.2] Panečku, než jsme přijeli tenkrát do Prešova, tak jsme měli haldy všeho, na co si člověk pomyslil.
 Měl jsem schováno deset tisíc memfisek, dvě kola ementálského sýra, tři sta konserv, a potom, když už se šlo na Bardějov do zákopů, Rusové od Mušiny odřízli spojení na Prešov, potom se dělaly obchůdky.

-Muszyna is a small town in the Carpathians, situated in Poland just west of Bardejov.
-The town was strategically important because of the railway line across the mointains.
+is a small town in the Carpathians, situated in Poland just west of Bardejov.
+The town was strategically important because of the railway line over the mountains.

 Quote(s) from the novel